npx eunice --reverseFileContent=false

 By default files with the .js extension are analysed.
 The default can be replaced or amended (extensions must be prefixed with .):

-Eunice can infer stacks when none are implied or defined.
-By default this is disabled, but can be enabled with:
+Eunice will infer stacks when none are implied or defined.
+By default this is enabled, but can be disable with:

 When multiple sources of analysis are specified (see source directories), a directory of stack files (.eunice-stack.yaml) can be applied to the combined sources: